Sevenitini Toumoʻua

 Sevenitini Toumoʻua is a Tongan politician and Cabinet Minister.

 Politics

 He was a candidate in the 2011 Tongatapu 9 by-election.

 He was elected to the Legislative Assembly of Tonga at the 2021 Tongan general election.
 On 28 December 2021 he was appointed to the Cabinet of Siaosi Sovaleni as Minister for Infrastructure.

+He was re-elected at the 2025 election.